 - The Media Theory & Production (MTP) program is designed for students who have a strong desire to pursue a career in media production but also want to study the cultural, economic and social issues surrounding media and information technologies.
 MTP is a joint venture of FIMS and Fanshawe College, and students who complete the four year program receive both a three-year Bachelor of Arts in Media, Information & Technoculture (MIT) and a two-year college diploma from Fanshawe.

 At the Graduate levels, the Library and Information Science (LIS) program, at the Master (MLIS) and PhD levels, prepares students for careers in, and study of, an information-driven society.
-The one-year Master of Arts in Journalism program allows students to specialize in one of four streams: radio, television, print and online.
+The one-year Master of Media in Journalism and Communication program allows students to develop skills in both journalism and communications.
 The Media Studies program, at the MA and PhD levels, examines the key issues, texts, traditions and debates relating to media cultures, industries and technologies.
 The Popular Music and Culture program, offered jointly with the Don Wright School of Music, offers an MA relating music to its broader cultural context.
 Finally, the Health Information Science program is jointly offered with the Faculty of Health Science and offers a Masters (MHIS) and PhD.